a-blondel/mohh2-server/README.md

 Configuration is defined in `application.yml`.

 For `tcp.host`, it depends on your use case :
-- If you are running the server (not in WSL) and the game on the same machine (using Dolphin), and you don't need to host for other machines, then no changes are needed.
+- If you are running the server (not in WSL) and the game on the same machine (using PPSSPP/Dolphin), and you don't need to host for other machines, then no changes are needed.
-- If you are running the server (in WSL) and the game on the same machine (using Dolphin), and you don't need to host for other machines, then you must set the WSL's eth0 IP.
+- If you are running the server (in WSL) and the game on the same machine (using PPSSPP/Dolphin), and you don't need to host for other machines, then you must set the WSL's eth0 IP.
-- If you are running the server for other machines (i.e. Wii/PSP, or another computer using Dolphin), then you must set the machine IP (works for private and public networks).
+- If you are running the server for other machines (i.e. Wii/PSP, or another computer using PPSSPP/Dolphin), then you must set the machine IP (works for private and public networks).

 ## Run the server